 That’s right.
 I’d been alley-ooped again—this time all the way up to my boss’s boss’s boss.

 Climb that promotion ladder, bitches

 My director was true to his word.
 Within two days, I had two interviews with the other stakeholders and all three gave their blessing to move forward with making the new role official.

 The hardest part of this final step is the knowledge that I could’ve failed.
 My director could’ve mumbled something about what a great opportunity it was to shape a fledgeling manager, and skedaddled out like a crab trying to catch the tide.
 He came through—but there was no guarantee he would.

 I think what makes this scary, particularly to young women, is that we’re so sensitized to our own ambitions.
 It felt as weighty as saying “I have a crush on you.”
-Like once I’d said “hello, I am hungry” in the workplace, I was revealing something shocking and personal that could never be taken back.
+Like once I’d said “hello, I am hungry for a promotion” in the workplace, I was revealing something shocking and personal that could never be taken back.